 While baseline violations serve as great trigger events for initiating deeper problem analysis, not all real user impact can be detected based solely on statistical alerts.
-This is why many problems discovered by Davis (the Dynatrace AI causation engine) provide an Impact analysis section that shows you the impact that the problem has had on your customers and service calls.
+This is why many (but not all) problems discovered by the Davis® AI causation engine provide an Impact analysis and a Business impact analysis section that show you the impact that the problem has had on your customers and service calls.

-Note that business impact analysis isn’t triggered for all detected problems.
-For example, business impact analysis isn’t included for problems that are detected with synthetic tests, as the result would be only a single transaction.
-Business impact analysis is also not included for infrastructure-only events, such as CPU spikes, because no relevant transactions exist for analysis.
+Business impact analysis isn’t triggered for all detected problems.
+For example, it isn’t included for problems that are detected with synthetic tests, as the result would be only a single transaction.
+It is also not included for infrastructure-only events, such as CPU spikes, because no relevant transactions exist for analysis.

-Business impact analysis gives you the information you need to, for example, ignore issues that only affect a single user while focusing your efforts on business relevant problems that affect hundreds of real users.
-Business impact analysis also helps in uncovering problems that would otherwise be impossible to detect based on statistical evidence alone (for example, customers being unable to log into your application).
+Business impact analysis provides you a quick insight into the scale of the problem, allowing you, for example, to distinguish problems that only affect a small number of users from those that affect hundreds or thousands.
+It also helps in uncovering problems that would otherwise be impossible to detect based on statistical evidence alone (for example, customers being unable to sign in to your application).

 The example below shows a problem caused by response time degradation and failure rate increase.